ruppinlab/tcga-microbiome-prediction/README.md

 ./run_model.sh --model-type rfe --dataset data/tcga_blca_resp_cisplatin_kraken_eset.rds
 ```

+The modeling results will be in `results/models`.

 ### Model results

-Extract model scores in formats natural for python and GNU R (pandas and R dataframes):
+Extract and save model scores in formats natural for python and GNU R
+(pandas and R dataframes):

 ```bash
 python dump_model_scores.py
 ```

-You can generate a summary of the model results as a tsv file:
+You can generate a summary of the model results as a TSV file:

 ```bash
 python summarize_model_results.py